 Beachcombing, bird watching, biking, camping and fishing Michigan's unspoiled, uncrowned, uncommon Beaver Island offers the perfect summer getaway.
 We invite you to discover the secret that lures vacationers back year after year.

 Beaver Island greets visitors without fuss.
 In St. James, you can stroll the harbor road, relax in the Shamrock Restaurant & Pub, which provides a warm and casual atmosphere for everyone.
 The restaurant serves breakfast, lunch and dinner and you can enjoy the harbor view from the deck.
 Other popular eateries include the The Restaurant at the Beaver Island Lodge and the Dalwhinnie Bakery & Deli.

-After dinner, its time to or hike to windswept Whiskey Point to admire the 19th century lighthouse or hike to windswept Whiskey Point to admire the 19th century lighthouse.
+After dinner, its time to hike to windswept Whiskey Point to admire the 19th century lighthouse.

 Across town, the Mormon Print Shop and Museum offers an absorbing peek at the islands most notorious historic figure, James Jesse Strang.
 In 1848, James Strang set up a colony for his followers--dissenters from the main body of Mormonism.
 Strang crowned himself "King James" in 1850.
 Aversion of the sect by non-Mormons led to the Battle of Pine River in 1853 at present-day Charlevoix.
 On June 16, 1856, because they hated his authoritarian rule, some of Strang's subjects mortally wounded him.
 Later in the summer, mainlanders drove the Mormons from the Island.